Skate Oakville provides competitive sessions for singles skaters wishing to compete in qualifying events within Skate Canada and Internationally.

 - The Skate Canada (SC) Fee of $44 is only charged once per year (Sep 1 to Aug 31) and pays for your SC membership and insurance.
 We forward this fee on to SC on your behalf.
 The SC Fee is non-refundable and non-transferable.

 - The Skate Oakville membership fee of $50 is only charged once per year (Sep 1 to Aug 31) and entitles you to skating on Skate Oakville sessions.

 - The Ontario Skaters' Promotional Contest Ticket Booklets at a cost of $80 is our annual fundraiser.
 Two ticket booklets are included with your registration at a cost of $80.
 You may sell the raffle tickets to family and friends and keep the money as you have already paid for the booklets.
 Alternatively you may enter yourself into the raffle and fill out all the tickets with your name.
 The ticket stubs are due back by Dec 31 so they can be mailed in to be included in the draw.
-The draw takes place at the March Mania competition.
+The draw takes place at the Provincials competition in March.

-Full payment of membership fees is required at time of registration.
+Full payment of mandatory membership fees is required at time of registration.
 Session fees may be split into 5 monthly installments beginning September 1.
 Installments are also available for the Spring and Summer seasons.

-- Refund requests must be in writing or by email to the office at least 24 hours before the class being cancelled.
+- Refund requests must be done by email to the office. (email@example.com)

 - The $50 Skate Oakville fees and $80 fundraising fees are not refundable after the start of the season.